 What is it about?

-The knowledge, skills and attitudes of each of Europe's 6 million teachers are of great importance.
-The quality of their teaching has a direct effect upon learners’ attainment.
+The knowledge, skills and attitudes of Europe's teachers and school leaders are of great importance.
+Their quality and professionalism have a direct effect on how well learners do at school.

-The demands made on teachers, school leaders, and teacher educators are increasing and changing.
-They are called on to play a key role in modernising education.
+The demands made of teachers, school leaders and teacher educators are high.
+They are called on to play a key role in achieving high quality education for all learners.
 To do that, they need to develop their own competences.
-Initial education and continuous professional development of the highest quality, and access to support throughout their careers are both essential.
+Initial education and continuous professional development of the highest quality, and access to support throughout their careers are essential.

-A decline in the prestige of the profession and staff shortages are challenges in many EU countries, holding back the quality of school education.
-Most countries therefore aim to attract a wider range of suitable candidates to careers in teaching and school leadership, and to motivate and support them to excel in these demanding professions.
+A decline in the prestige of the profession and staff shortages hamper the quality of school education in many EU countries.
+Most countries therefore seek to motivate and support staff to excel in these demanding professions, and at the same time attract a wider range of suitable candidates to careers at school.

 What has been done so far?

 The EU working groups have produced guidance for policy-makers on a range of topics linked to the teaching professions.
 These publications combine broad, universal principles for policy development with a wide range of concrete examples from across Europe.